 Ocean Beach-Dog Beach

-Dog Beach, which is found in Ocean Beach, is San Diego County’s only 24-hour leash-free dog park!
+Dog Beach, found in Ocean Beach, is San Diego County’s only 24-hour leash-free dog park!
 Join me for a mini-tour of the backside of Dog Beach, where you may see and experience the wonder of the dunes.

 The Famosa Slough is a 37-acre urban wetland habitat in Ocean Beach.
 In 2010 this area was classified as State Marine Reserve (SMR).

 Sunset Cliffs Natural Park is just south of Ocean Beach in Point Loma.
-The park is broken into two sections: the Linear Section, which is right along the cliffs, as well as the hillside section, found at the most southern end.
+The park is broken into two sections: the Linear Section, which is right along the cliffs, as well as the hillside section, found at the southern end.
 Come and have a look at this spectacular place!
 Click on the above link for more information.

 San Diego Bay